artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 idea if you are concerned about loss of data integrity during the move into Archivematica.
 Checksums are checked during the *Verify transfer checksums* microservice on the Transfer tab.

+Checksums can be added to standard, DSpace, and disk image transfer types.
+Note that checksums are added to both unzipped and zipped transfer types as part of the bag requirements.

 Checksum files are placed in the ``metadata`` directory.
 Note that you can also place descriptive and rights metadata CSVs in this directory, as per the